-- Qualification: test systems built by System Integration (Fassy, Source and CO2)
+- Qualification: Test systems build by System Integration (Fassy, Source and CO2)

-During these activities you are responsible for progress, which includes solving problems that may occur while maintaining the planned delivery times and quality.
-You make suggestions for improvement of products and processes, in respect to both existing and new products.
-You also provide support when new products are introduced into the production process.
-Identifying and reporting expected bottlenecks, and solving technical problems if needed - in close cooperation with other disciplines - is also part of this job.
+During these activities you are responsible for progress - which includes solving problems which may occur - whilst maintaining the planned delivery times and quality.
+You make suggestions for improvement of products and process with respect to both existing and new products.
+You provide support when new products are introduced into the production process.
+You identify and report expected bottlenecks and solves technical problems if needed in close cooperation with other disciplines.

 ASML is headquartered in Veldhoven, the Netherlands.